-The Company and its subsidiaries are parties to other labor claims that together have an amount of approximately R\$ 452,847.
-For these claims, no accounting provision was made, since these were considered as possible losses, based on the opinion of management with inputs of its legal counsel.
+The Company and its subsidiaries are parties to other labor claims that together have an amount of approximately R\$ 820,032.
+For these claims, no accounting provision was made, since these were considered as possible losses, based on the opinion of its legal counsel.